venenux/simpleticket/docs/wiki-contributingrules.md

 -----------------------------

 Please read the  [wiki-translators.md](wiki-translators.md) document for specific guidelines respect translation rules.
-Original osticket used Crowdin to manage translations, but not simpleticket.
+All the tools for tranlating can be done offline, please read it.

-Basically can use the `en_US` directory as template and rename to the new lang or can visit translation page at http://i18n.crowdin.com/ and copy the template or a based file to work inside simpleticket and conver all entries to.
+Alternativelly can use the `en_US` directory as template and rename to the new lang or can visit translation page at https://crowdin.com/project/osticket-official and copy the template or a based file to work inside simpleticket and conver all entries to.

 # Code and source Contribution Guidelines #